mert-othaw/mert-othaw/DT_EN_Introduction_Students.md

 In the context of this Learning Lab, you are part of the **Design Thinking Team of your Student Council**.

-Since you find the current app of the university to be inappropriate, your task is to design a favorite app for students.
+Since you find the current app of the university to be inappropriate, your task is to **design a favorite app for students**.
 The new app should address the most important needs of students.
 The development of your app will be funded by your city.

 ### Step 1